Wilhelmina Alexander (artist): Philanthropy

 In 1911, Alexander organized a 'tag day', in which she collected money from passers-by and gave them a tag to represent where their donations were given.
 All of the proceeds went to the Young Women's Christian Association.

-For much of her career, Alexander was involved in developing the careers of other local artists.
+For much of her career, Alexander was involved in developing the careers of local artists.
 Throughout the 1930s, she used her home on Hughson Street South as an exhibition space for young artists.
 Among the invitees for these events were more than 200 citizens of Hamilton.
 In the 1940s, she utilized her home as an exhibition space to raise money for the war effort.
 She continued to use her house afterwards as a gallery to raise money for the Art Gallery of Hamilton.

 Death and legacy

-Wilhelmina Alexander died in St. Peter's Infirmary in Hamilton, Ontario, on November 7, 1961, in which she reached 90 years of age.
-In many pieces of literature, Alexander is documented under a few different names including: Mina Alexander, Wilhelmina Towers Alexander, and Mrs. S. H. Alexander.
+Wilhelmina Alexander died in St. Peter's Infirmary in Hamilton, Ontario, on November 7, 1961, at 90 years of age.
+In the literature on art, Alexander is documented under a few different names including: Mina Alexander, Wilhelmina Towers Alexander, and Mrs. S. H. Alexander.
 Alexander is still recognized by the city of Hamilton as a contributor to the art scene in the early-to-mid 20th century.
 Her art can be seen today in the Hamilton Art Gallery.
 Prior to her death the Women's Art Association in Hamilton recognized her as an honorary president and life member.